← Back to 史記

 29

-In Duke Zhuang's first year, Hua Du served as prime minister.
+In the first year of Duke Zhuang, Hua Du became chancellor.
 In the ninth year, they seized Zheng's Ji Zhong and coerced him to establish Tu as Zheng's lord.
-Ji Zhong permitted it, and finally established Tu.
+Ji Zhong agreed, and Tu was ultimately installed.
 In the nineteenth year, Duke Zhuang died, and his son Duke Min Jie succeeded him.

 30